Garmdigo/OSProject1/README.md

     - Integrated into the modified TA parser file.
 Uses getcwd(), gethost(), and getenv() to print out a prompt following the assignment format requirements

+  - Part 5: Execution

+    - Shell can execute commands.
+When it is done with the given process, returns to shell.

   - Part 9: Builtins

     - Exit